KufloweMocneFan/TKInter-Blackjack-Trainer/README.md

 ## **Purpose and rules**

 This is a simple blackjack training software for memorizing basic strategy written in tkinter.
-It shows an upcard and a hand and after your move it gives feedback and what the correct move was.
+It shows an upcard and a hand, and after you make a move, it compares it to what the correct one was based on basic strategy and gives you feedback on whether you made a mistake or not.

-As it is **NOT** a game or a simulator no more cards will be drawn and you will be just given the next hand and shown a new upcard.
+  As it is **NOT** a game or a simulator, no more cards will be drawn after each move, and you will just be given the next hand and shown a new upcard.

-Also every 5 hands (and on the first hand) you will have to enter the current count before you will be allowed to make a move.
+  Also every 5 hands (and on the first hand), you will have to enter the current count before you will be allowed to make a move.

-The count is established using Hi-Opt II strategy (+1 for 2, 3, 6, 7, +2 for 4, 5, -2 for all tens, rest is 0).
+  The count is calculated using Hi-Opt II strategy (+1 for 2, 3, 6, 7; +2 for 4, 5; -2 for all tens; the rest is 0).

 ## **Usage**